diegoagd10/langchain/README.md

 ## Description

-This project provides a setup for developing applications using LangChain with OpenAI integration, featuring comprehensive data ingestion capabilities from diverse sources including text files, PDFs, web pages, and academic papers.
+This project provides a setup for developing applications using LangChain with OpenAI and Ollama integration, featuring comprehensive data ingestion, text splitting, embeddings, and vector storage capabilities from diverse sources including text files, PDFs, web pages, and academic papers.
 It includes environment variable management for API keys and the core LangChain dependency.

 ## Prerequisites